mariasstalin/smart-scheduler/DEPLOYMENT.md

 docker compose --profile prod up -d --build
 ```
 Note:
+If any of the SmartScheduler services fail to start after executing "docker compose --profile prod up -d --build".
+Please run the below command a few more times until all services are up and healthy.
 ```
-If any of the SmartScheduler services fail to start after executing docker compose --profile prod up -d, please re-run the same command a few more times until all services are up and healthy.
+docker compose --profile prod up -d
 ```
 This will start:
 - `discovery service` (Eureka)